datwelk/RDRIntermediateTarget/README.md

 It enables you to create `NSTimer`, `NSThread` and `CADisplayLink` objects without having to worry about retain cycles.

 # How does it work
 Internally a `RDRIntermediateTarget` object keeps a weak reference to the actual target (your `UIViewController` for example).
-It then forwards all invocations originated by the `NSTimer`, `NSThread` or `CADisplayLink` to the actual target.
+It forwards all invocations originated by the `NSTimer`, `NSThread` or `CADisplayLink` to the actual target.

 # How to use
 Note that the `RDRIntermediateTarget` is not retained!
 Check out the sample project to learn more.